 Orange trees with lemons, limes and grapefruit on them.
 Peach trees with plums, apricots and nectarines as well.
 If you like fruit and your backyard is small, you can have one.

 This is not a joke.
-James and Kerry West, farmers in New South Wales, Australia, say they came up with the idea in 1990, when wool prices were low and they needed another way to bring in income.
-American farmers have been selling their own versions for years, shipping them when they’re small.
+James and Kerry West, farmers in New South Wales, Australia, say they came up with the idea in 1990, when wool prices were low and they needed another way to bring in money.
+American farmers have been selling their own versions for years, shipping them when they're small.

 James West said it began for him as an experiment.
 He tried cutting branches off one type of tree and tying or taping them to exposed spots on the branches of other species.

 "He started putting the different fruits, but of the same family, and seeing what would happen if you grafted them all onto the one tree," Kerry says in a 2010 YouTube video.
 "We were amazed at the results."

 They called them " fruit salad trees," and they now ship them, potted or for planting, all over Australia.
 As long as the combinations weren't too exotic - you can't compare apples and oranges, or grow them on the same tree - James found that the branches slowly fused together, so that he wound up with a healthy tree with different types of fruit on it.